OptiMaL-PSE-Lab/Machine-Learning-for-Chemical-Engineering/README.md

 - Highlight practical applications in chemical engineering.
 - Develop an understanding of what ML/AI can—and cannot—do.

-**Target Audience**:
-Final year MEng & MSc students with a strong mathematical background and programming skills.

 ---

 ## 🗂️ Course Structure

-The course consists of lectures, slides, Jupyter notebooks, and hackathon-style courseworks.
-Each module includes practical code examples and real-world applications.
+The course consists of video lectures, slides, Jupyter notebooks, and hackathon-style coursework where you can build your own algorithm and benchmark against others.
+Each lecture includes code examples.

 ### 📚 Curriculum Highlights

 1. **Introduction to Machine Learning**
-   - History of ML and AI winters
+   - What is machine learning
    - Data-driven vs. rule-based systems
    - Importance of data